akhil27051999/My-DevOps-Notes/Terraform and Ansible/Terraform-Troubleshooting.md

 # 🚨 Terraform Troubleshooting and Recovery Guide

-This guide outlines common Terraform issues, their root causes, and step-by-step resolutions.
-Designed for real-world operations and interview readiness.

----

 ## 🔧 1.
 Terraform State Corruption

 * **Restore from Backup**: Use S3 versioning or local `.tfstate.backup`.